Building Biology

 What Is Building Biology?

 Building biology studies the holistic relationship between humans and their indoor environment.
 It is based on 25 principals looking at 19 different categories in the areas of electrosmog (Electromagnetic fields or EMFs), light, sound, radiation, indoor toxins, indoor pollutants, indoor climate, mold, bacteria, and allergens.
 The Building Biology standard and guidelines, now in their 8th revision, is the result of over 30 years of research, over 10,0000 actual surveys of sleeping areas in collaboration with over 100 medical physicians along with many scientists, researchers, engineers, and practicing building biologists.
-The foundations of the building biology standard and guides has always been:

 - Any risk reduction is work aiming for.